activist-org/activist/services/filescan/README.md

 ## To Do

 - **System-level logging and observability**
-  - Define and implement structured logging for scan requests and outcomes (without logging file contents).
+  - Implemented: INFO-level logging for scan requests (filename, size, content_type), scan responses (status, malware_detected, detail, source), and WARNING/ERROR for 400/503.
+No file contents are logged.
+Logs go to stderr (visible in Docker container logs).

 - **Quarantine volume for violating files**
   - Establish a dedicated, access-controlled quarantine storage location (volume or bucket) for files where malware or CSAM is detected.